What is a Podcast?

-You can use the free online audio editor that Hubhopper Studio. provides to edit your podcast.
+You can use the Hubhopper Studio Editor provides to edit your podcast.
 A simple, yet a useful tool in performing tasks like adding music to your podcast, adding fade in & out effects and trimming out parts from your audio.
 Sign up on Hubhopper studio today to get started with your very own podcast.

 There are audio editing software out there that aren’t that complicated as you think they are.
 In fact, the process of podcast editing is rather quite simple and fun!
 Once you get the hang of editing software, podcast creation will become easy.
 Here are some such interesting websites that can help you with your podcast editing with a click of a button.

 - Removing background noise: auphonic, Twistedwave

 - Amazon Alexa